neuropoly/intranet.neuro.polymtl.ca/writing-articles.md

 ### Overleaf

 Overleaf is a good platform for writing papers with Latex.
 Mila provides the [Overleaf Pro license](https://www.overleaf.com/edu/mila#overview) for its students.
-If you're Julien's student, please contact him to get you added to Mila's account.
+If you're Julien's student, please contact him to get your affiliation at Mila.
 Then, send an email to `it-support@mila.quebec` requesting an Overleaf Pro license.
 Having access to the Pro license enables the 'tracking' mode in Overleaf, which is essential when collaborating on a paper with multiple authors.

 ## Reference manager